ppizarror/PyMultiDictionary/README.rst

     print (dictionary.translate('en', 'Range'))

-This will return the Translation of the word "Range" in 20 different languages.
-You can also extend the scope of the translations by providing a target, which will use google translate API, for example:
+This will return the Translation of the word 'Range' in 20 different languages.
+You can also extend the scope of the translations by providing a target language, which will use google translate API, for example:

 .. code-block:: python